 And last but not least, I have a list of my favorite Christmas books to read aloud.
 These Christmas books range from classics (this version of The Night Before Christmas has amazing illustrations from different perspectives), to absolutely silly (anything with underwear is going to be a hit), to beautiful and charming (Cynthia Rylant is the best at making students visualize!).
-You can click any of the links on the image below to check them out.
+You can click any of the books on the image below to check them out on Amazon.

 Not ready for Christmas?
 Just pin for later: